dotansimha/graphql-code-generator/docs/plugins/typescript-common.md

 title: TypeScript Common
 ---

-This is the most basic TypeScript template and it can generate typings which can be used both in client and server, given a GraphQL schema.
+This is the most basic TypeScript plugin and it can generate typings which can be used both in client and server, given a GraphQL schema.

 ## Installation